Trip Details

 Polynesian Whale expedition homestay group meals

-We stay at the Tavita family’s 6-bedroom guesthouse (A House) and adjacent large 4-bedroom house (B House) in Una’a, just a five-minute walk from the beach and near Rurutu Airport.
+We stay at the Tavita family’s 6-bedroom guesthouse (A House) and adjacent 4-bedroom house (B House) in Una’a, just a five-minute walk from the beach and near Rurutu Airport.

 Laundry is available (no additional cost) and we have a clothes drying area behind both houses.
-High-speed internet is available, and guests can enjoy fresh fruit and coconuts from the property.
+High-speed internet is generally available, and guests can enjoy fresh fruit and coconuts from the property.

 A HOUSE